Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

                 pipette = protocol.load_instrument(
                     instrument_name="p300_single_gen2",
                     mount="left",
-                    tip_racks=[tip_rack_1]
+                    tip_racks=[tip_rack_1],
                 )
                 # Put other protocol commands here

 Manipulating Pipette Tips
 =========================

 Your robot needs to attach a disposable tip to the pipette before it can aspirate or dispense liquids.
 The API provides three basic functions that help the robot attach and manage pipette tips during a protocol run.
 These methods are :py:meth:`.InstrumentContext.pick_up_tip`, :py:meth:`.InstrumentContext.drop_tip`, and :py:meth:`.InstrumentContext.return_tip`.
-Respectively, they tell the robot to pick up a tip from a tip rack, drop a tip into the trash (or another location), and return a tip to its location in the tip rack.
+Respectively, these methods tell the robot to pick up a tip from a tip rack, drop a tip into the trash (or another location), and return a tip to its location in the tip rack.
 Let's look at examples for each of these functions.
-Each of these are designed to work with the sample protocols above.
+Each code snippet is designed to work with the sample protocols above.

 Picking Up a Tip
 ----------------